 According to the Carlsberg Foundation’s press release, what characterizes the 13 research projects is: “The research projects represent the highest scientific level and have the potential to create groundbreaking results.
 All grant recipients are internationally recognized top researchers with a connection to the Danish research environment.”

 The six recipients of the Semper Ardens grants who are or have been affiliated with the DNRF are:

 - Martin Bizzarro (head of center at the DNRF Center of Excellence STARPLAN) has received 13.95 million DKK for the project: THE FORMATION HISTORY AND EARLY HABITABILITY OF MARS – DID LIFE IN OUR SOLAR SYSTEM FIRST OCCUR ON MARS?

-- Dan Zahavi (former head of center at the DNRF Center of Excellence CfS) has received 14.58 million DKK for the project: WHO ARE WE?
+- Dan Zahavi (head of the former DNRF Center of Excellence CfS) has received 14.58 million DKK for the project: WHO ARE WE?

 - Matthew Collins (Niels Bohr Professor) has received 10.69 million DKK for the project: ArchHives: BIOMOLECULAR RECORDS FROM MEDIVAL BEESWAX

 - Troels Skrydstrup (head of center at the DNRF Center of Excellence CADIAC) has received 7,45 million DKK for the project: THE SCIENCE OF CLEAVING STRONG CHEMICAL BONDS

 - M. Thomas Pius Gilbert Gilbert (head of the Gilbert Group at the DNRF Center of Excellence Center for GeoGenetics) has received 11.66 million DKK for the project: THE POPULATION GENOMIC CONSEQUENCES OF THE SECOND PLAGUE PANDEMIC